Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 ```
 3. Submit a Pull Request:

-    i- Go to your repository on GitHub.
+    i- Go to your own copy of the repository on GitHub.

-    ii- Click the ***Compare & pull request*** button next to your recently pushed branch.
+    ii- Click the ***Contribute*** button right below the name of your recently pushed branch.

-    iii- Fill in the pull request template with details about your changes.
+    iii- Click on ***Open pull request*** and fill in the pull request template with details about your changes.

     iv- Submit the pull request.

 4. Reviewing and Merging

 Your pull request will be reviewed by other users in the Martini Developers Team.
-We may request changes or approve it directly.
+We may request/suggest additional changes or approve it directly.
 Once approved, your changes will be merged into the main branch, and the website will be automatically updated and deployed via a GitHub Action.

 5. Additional Resources

 For further guidance, please refer to the following:
 * [Quarto Documentation](https://quarto.org/docs/)
 * [GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/)